kaspanet/rusty-kaspa/docs/crescendo-guide.md

   - 512 GB SSD
   - Higher network bandwidth for robust peer support

-While the minimum specs suffice to sync and maintain a TN10 node with the accelerated 10 bps, increasing CPU cores, RAM, storage, and bandwidth allows your node to serve as a stronger focal point on the network.
+While the minimum specs suffice to sync and maintain a 10 bps node, increasing CPU cores, RAM, storage, and bandwidth allows your node to serve as a stronger focal point on the network.
 This leads to faster initial block download (IBD) for peers syncing from your node and provides more leeway for future storage growth and optimization.

 If you are a pool operator, it is _strongly recommended_ that you pick specs that are closer to the preferred specifications above.